microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cidentityuserflow-list-languages.md

 Retrieve a list of languages supported for customization in a B2C user flow.

-**Note:** To retrieve a list of languages supported for customization, you must first enable language customization on your B2C user flow.
-See the [Update b2cIdentityUserFlow](../api/b2cidentityuserflow-update.md) topic for an example.
+**Note:** To retrieve a list of languages supported for customization, you must first enable language customization on your Azure AD B2C user flow.
+For more information, see [Update b2cIdentityUserFlow](../api/b2cidentityuserflow-update.md).

 ## Permissions